Skip to main content

 Objects and Events

-Objects and Events provides the foundation for object-centric process mining in the Celonis Platform.
-They allow you to model and analyze how multiple business entities interact across processes, without forcing data into a single, linear case structure.
+Objects and Events provide the foundation for object-centric process mining (OCPM) in the Celonis Platform.
+This framework models and analyzes how multiple business entities interact across processes without constraining data to a single, linear case structure.

 When working with Objects and Events, the following content is available: